Hausdorff dimension of the arithmetic sum of self-similar sets: Dimension of

 Hence, in order to prove Theorem \ref{finitecc}, it remains to prove following lemma. \begin{Lemma} Let $D_1=\{k,k,\cdots,k\}$, if $D_2$ is not a multiplier set of $D_1$, then $\sharp D$ is not finite. \end{Lemma}

 \begin{proof} If $\sharp D$ is finite, then any coding of $x+y\in K_1+K_2$, say $(a_n)=(x_n+y_n)$, is the infinite concatenation of some Matchings.
 Namely there exists a sequence $N_k\to \infty$ such that $(a_1a_2\cdots a_{N_k})$ is a concatenation of some Matchings.
-If we can find a coding $(a_n)$ and for any $n$ $(a_1a_2\cdots a_{n})$ is not a concatenation of some Matchings, then we prove this lemma.
-Since $D_2$ is not a multiplier set of $D_1$, it follows that for any finite iterations of the IFS of $K_2$, there always exists one iterated block (we define this definition below Example \ref{dd}) for which its length is not the multiplier of $k$.
-We let this iterated block be $(b_1b_2\cdots b_t)$, see the following figure:
+If we can find a coding $(a_n)$ such that for any $n$ $(a_1a_2\cdots a_{n})$ is not a concatenation of some Matchings, then we prove this lemma.
+Since $D_2$ is not a multiplier set of $D_1$, it follows that for any finite iterations of the IFS of $K_2$, there always exists one block which is the concatenation of some blocks from $D_2$ such that its length is not a multiplier of $k$.
+We let this block be $(b_1b_2\cdots b_t)$, see the following figure:

-We may assume that $(b_1b_2\cdots b_t)= Y_1\ast Y_2\ast Y_3\ast Y_4$ and by the assumption we know that its length is not a multiplier of $k$.
-Hence we can find such coding $(a_n)$ (sum of the $x$ and $y$-floor above) satisfying that for any $n$ $(a_1a_2\cdots a_{n})$ is not a concatenation of some Matchings. \end{proof} {\value{Lemma}} \begin{Remark} When $K_1+K_2$ is a self-simialr set, we do not know whether $\sharp D$ is finite or not. \end{Remark} If $\sharp D$ is finite, which means that $K_1+K_2$ is a self-simialr set, in this case, we can find all the IFS of $ K_1+K_2$ explicitly.
+We may assume that $(b_1b_2\cdots b_t)= Y_1\ast Y_2\ast \cdots \ast Y_N$ for some $N$, where each $Y_i$ is some block from $D_2$.
+By the assumption we know that its length is not a multiplier of $k$.
+Hence we can find such coding $(a_n)$ (sum of the $x$ and $y$-floor) satisfying that for any $n$, $(a_1a_2\cdots a_{n})$ is not a concatenation of some Matchings. \end{proof} \begin{Remark} When $K_1+K_2$ is a self-similar set, we do not know whether $\sharp D$ is finite or not. \end{Remark} If $\sharp D$ is finite, then $K_1+K_2$ is a self-similar set.
+In this case, we can explicitly find all the similitudes of the IFS.
 Therefore we can implement many ideas calculating $\dim_{H}(K_1+K_2)$.
+We do not discuss this problem in detail.